sigpwny/guides/fallctf-2024/src/web/web.md

 A useful resource for receiving requests is [webhook.site](https://webhook.site/).
 For example, if you need to extract some data from a website, you can have your XSS payload send a request to your webhook.site URL with the data you need.

 Be careful when exfiltrating data to make sure the data on the page you are trying to extract is actually loaded.
+Also, make sure to go to `edit` and enable `Add CORS Headers` to allow the admin's browser to make requests to the site.

 ```js
 window.addEventListener('load', () => {